apache/tomcat-connectors/native/README.txt

 tomcat-connectors is a project that provides web server connectors for the Tomcat servlet engine.
-The supported web servers are the Apache HTTP Server 1.3 and 2.x, Microsoft IIS and the Netscape/IPlanet web server.
+The supported web servers are the Apache HTTP Server 2.x, Microsoft IIS and the Netscape/IPlanet web server.
 The AJP protocol used by the connector is supported in all Tomcat versions starting with Tomcat 3.2.
 Some other back end servers also support the AJP protocol.